Stochasticity helps to navigate rough landscapes: comparing gradient-descent-based algorithms in the phase retrieval problem: Results for the dynamics

 \section{Results for the dynamics}

 In this section, we discuss our findings on the dynamics of the gradient-based algorithms under consideration.
 We compare the results from simulations to the DMFT theoretical prediction.
 The DMFT is valid in the continuous flow limit and in the high-dimensional limit.
 The simulations are performed for sizes large enough and learning rate small enough so that this limit is closely approached.
-This analysis sheds light on how stochasticity helps to navigate the loss landscape and on the impact of the different control parameters, notably the batch size $b$, temperature $T$, and persistence time $\tau$, on the test performance. \paragraph{The trapping landscape ---} Fig. \ref{instances_m} illustrates the performance of gradient descent starting from three increasing initializations: $m_0=0.5$ (left), $m_0=0.65$ (center), and $m_0=0.8$ (right) at $\alpha=2$, i.e. number of samples twice the dimension.
+This analysis sheds light on how stochasticity helps to navigate the loss landscape and on the impact of the different control parameters, notably the batch size $\b$, temperature $T$, and persistence time $\tau$, on the test performance. \paragraph{The trapping landscape ---} Fig. \ref{instances_m} illustrates the performance of gradient descent starting from three increasing initializations: $m_0=0.5$ (left), $m_0=0.65$ (center), and $m_0=0.8$ (right) at $\alpha=2$, i.e. number of samples twice the dimension.
 In the three lower panels, we plot the magnetization for different seeds -- corresponding to different realizations of the noise vector $\underline{z}$ defined in Eq. \eqref{init} -- with a dataset, i.e. the inputs and labels, drawn at random and fixed.
 The evolution of different instances from simulations is thus probing the very same loss-landscape, the figure then highlights the complexity of the landscape.
 First, we observe that a warm start is not enough to reach perfect recovery.
 This suggests that the landscape is very rough, with multiple local minima at all heights.
 Indeed, we see that gradient descent can get stuck even very close to the global minimum at $m=1$.
+From the right panel of the figure, we see that at time $t\sim 10$ all seeds initialized with magnetization $m_0=0.8$ have achieved perfect recovery $m=1$.
+However, the left and center panels show that some seeds starting at $m_0<0.8$ and reaching $m=0.8$ only at $t>0$ can get stuck for long times.
+Hence we deduce that the topological complexity of the landscape is such that some regions of the weights space can be trapping even if they are closer to the signal than others that do not trap the dynamics.
+We observe that a more informed initialization does not guarantee a better generalization.
+This can be further seen comparing the left panel to the central one.
+Indeed, we find that some seeds initialized at $m_0>0.6$ are stuck at $m<1$ at time $t\sim 10$, while some seeds starting at $m_0<0.6$ have already reached perfect generalization.
+Consequently, in this regime of parameters, the full trajectory of the algorithm is crucial to achieve perfect recovery. \\\\ In the upper panels of Fig. \ref{instances_m}, we compare the average magnetization from numerical simulations at finite system size and finite learning rate (grey dots) to the theoretical prediction (red line) obtained by integrating the DMFT equations derived in the high-dimensional continuous limit.
+In this case, we generate a new dataset for each simulations in order to remove sample-to-sample fluctuations.
+We find a very good agreement between asymptotic theory and the average from simulations already for the used system sizes and learning rates, indicating that the observed behavior is not a feature of finite size or finite learning rate effects.
+Additional simulations supporting this evidence are left to the \ref{sec:numerical_simulations_supmat}.